4 Minute Read

 Cobbett Campground

 Situated along the shore of Cobbett Lake, Cobbett Campground is a great place to pitch a tent for folks who love a waterfront view.
-Spruce trees grow throughout the campsite, providing shade all day long.
+Spruce trees grow throughout the campsite, providing shade and rustling leaves all day long.
 If you need a park map or recommendations for outdoor activities, the Grand Mesa Visitor Center is just a ten-minute walk away.
-Cobbett Campground reservations are open June 18 through September 25.
+Friendly staff and volunteers are happy to share information and answer your questions.
+Cobbett Campground reservations are open June 27 through September 13, 2025.

 Big Creek Campground

 Located in the Grand Mesa National Forest, Big Creek Campground near the Big Creek Reservoir is an ideal location for campers looking to catch some cutthroat trout.
 Want to trade in your fishing rod for an ATV ride?
-Big Creek Campground is located near some of the park’s most popular OHV trail riding routes, providing a unique opportunity for adrenaline junkies.
+Big Creek Campground is located near some of the other reservoirs and lakes on the Grand Mesa, and is a 12-minute drive from the Leon Peak Trailhead.

 Best Lakes to Fish